niaid/dsb/README.md

 A review of this code has been conducted, no critical errors exist, and to the best of the authors knowledge, there are no problematic file paths, no local system configuration details, and no passwords or keys included in this code.
+This open source software comes as is with absolutely no warranty.

+\#\#\#Terms of Use By using this software, you agree this software is to be used for research purposes only.
+Any presentation of data analysis using dsb will acknowledge the software according to the guidelines below.

+Citation: 1.
+Mulè MP, Martins AJ, Tsang JS.
+Normalizing and denoising protein expression data from droplet-based single cell profiling. bioRxiv.
+2020;2020.02.24.963603.

-Primary author(s): Matt Mulè
-Organizational contact information: General: john.tsang AT nih.gov,
+Primary author(s): Matt Mulè Organizational contact information:
-code: mulemp AT nih.gov
+General: john.tsang AT nih.gov, code: mulemp AT nih.gov
 Date of release: Oct 7 2020
-Version: NA
-License details: NA
-Description: code to reproduce analysis of manuscript
+Version: 0.1.0 License details: see package Description: code to reproduce analysis of manuscript
 Usage instructions: Provided in this markdown
 Example(s) of usage: NA
 Proper attribution to others, when applicable: NA